wrightjd5/chicagoFoodDesertd/readme.md

 This interactive map provides insights into the distribution of seniors living in food deserts across different census tracts in Chicago.
 Additionally, it highlights the locations of grocery stores to facilitate a better understanding of the accessibility of food resources for seniors in the city.

+The inspiration for creating this map came after reading this article. [https://chicago.suntimes.com/2023/11/2/23882682/mayor-brandon-johnson-city-owned-grocery-south-west-low-food-access-grocery-desert]

 ## How to Use

 1. **Hover over a Census Tract:** Move your cursor over a census tract to view the number of seniors living in a food desert.